We've independently reviewed this article to make sure it's as accurate as we can make it.

 High velocity systems use a method known as aspiration to cool your home.
 You’ve likely heard aspiration used with regards to how we breathe.
 Here’s the HVAC definition.

 High velocity ductwork is something much different.
-It’smade from round, flexible mini ducts that feed to vents that are less than half the size of traditional, rectangular floor or ceiling vents.
+It’s made from flexible mini ducts that feed to vents that are less than half the size of traditional, rectangular floor or ceiling vents.

-That means the typical household could be losing nearly a third of their conditioned air, whether warm or cold.
+That means the typical household could be losing nearly a third of its conditioned air, whether warm or cold.

-Based on this alone, high velocity air conditioners are already more efficient than their counterparts.
+Based on this alone, high velocity air conditioners are more efficient than their counterparts.
+They have duct fittings that are virtually leak free.
+(Note that the unit itself isn’t more efficient, just the duct system).

 Can High Velocity AC Be Used in Any Type of Home?